Family at The Wharf on the Southwest Waterfront - Dining and Shopping Destination in Washington, DC

-The second-largest theater complex in Washington, DC has inspired the revitalization of the Southwest Waterfront.
+The second-largest theater complex in Washington, DC has inspired the revitalization of the neighborhood.
 A breathtaking renovation was completed in 2010, preserving the original theater-in-the-round and adding two new stages for experimental productions and theater education.
 The Mead Center encloses the stages with views of the waterfront from its floor-to-ceiling windows.

 Established in 1805, this DC landmark is the oldest continuously operating open-air seafood market in the nation.
 Several vendors sell prepared and raw seafood – some from floating barges.
 It’s a great place to sample the region’s iconic Chesapeake Bay crabs and oysters.

-Located in Washington Channel Park, this memorial was authorized by Congress in 1917 and funded by donations from 25,000 American women honoring the men who died during the sinking of the Titanic Ship in 1912.
+Located in Washington Channel Park, this memorial was authorized by Congress in 1917 and funded by donations from 25,000 American women honoring the men who died during the sinking of the Titanic in 1912.
 You may remember Kate Winslet, striking a similar pose, in the Academy Award winning movie “The Titanic.”

 This charming street claims some of the oldest homes in Washington, DC.
-Listed on the National Register of Historic Places, these late Georgian-style row houses date back to the 1700’s and were designed by a Washington architect William Lovering.
+Listed on the National Register of Historic Places, these late Georgian-style row houses date back to the 1700s and were designed by a Washington architect William Lovering.